FastComments/fastcomments-blog/src/content/(11-09-2020) Sorting Comment Threads with FastComments.md

 When selecting Newest or Oldest First we do not take the karma of the comment into account.

+#### Changing The Default Sort Direction

+While the default sort direction is Most Relevant, the default sort direction can easily be customized by creating a <a href="https://fastcomments.com/auth/my-account/customize-widget" target="_blank">customization rule</a>.

 #### Keeping it Fast

 In order for FastComments to continue to live up to its name a considerable amount of time has been spent to ensure